douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Legacy Systems and Modernization

 Legacy systems and the modernization of software architecture encompass a broad and complex field.
-Let\'s break it down into the main topics:
+Let's break it down into the main topics:

 #### 1. Challenges with Legacy Systems

 Legacy systems are outdated computing software and hardware that are still in use.
-Their age doesn\'t necessarily make them irrelevant, but often they are less efficient compared to modern technologies.
+Their age doesn't necessarily make them irrelevant, but often they are less efficient compared to modern technologies.
 The challenges with legacy systems include:

 -   Technical Debt: Legacy systems often carry a significant amount of technical debt due to outdated code, which makes maintenance difficult and costly.
 -   Incompatibility: They may not integrate well with newer systems or technologies, leading to operational inefficiencies.